microbiome/course_2021_radboud/abundance.md

 ### Wilcoxon test

-Wilcoxon test estimates difference between two groups.
-It is a non-parametric alternative to t-test, which means that Wilcoxon test does not require normally distributed data.
+A Wilcoxon test estimates difference between two groups.
+It is a non-parametric alternative to a t-test, which means that the Wilcoxon test does not require normally distributed data.

 Let’s first collect the data for the testing purpose.